 A2: Any ITIN that does not have a middle digit of 88, 90, 91, 92, 94, 95, 96, 97, 98 or 99 and was used on a tax return for tax years 2017, 2018 or 2019 will not expire in 2020.

-Q3: What should I do if my ITIN is expiring January 1, 2017?
+Q3: What should I do if I’m notified that my ITIN will expire?